wwarthen/RomWBW/Source/Doc/SystemGuide.md

 Return the value of the global system timer Tick Count (DEHL).
 This is a double-word binary value.
-The frequency of the system timer in Hertz is returned in Frequncy (C).
+The frequency of the system timer in Hertz is returned in Frequency (C).
 The returned Status (A) is a standard HBIOS result code.

 Note that not all hardware configuration have a system timer.
 You